 Dr Tony Holohan doubles down on criticism of crowds socialising in Dublin city last weekend

-Chief medical officer says people who have had Covid-19 now presumed immune from virus for 9 months
+Chief medical officer says people who have had Covid-19 now presumed immune from virus for nine months

-Revellers in South William Street in Dublin last Sunday.
-Photograph: Niall Carson/PA Wire

 Chief medical officer Dr Tony Holohan has doubled down on his criticism of large crowds socialising in Dublin city centre last weekend.